-The allowance for credit losses at September 30, 2023 and December 31, 2022 represents our estimate of credit losses associated with our "Trade receivables" and "Current contract assets."
-See Note 4 "Financial Instruments and Fair Value Disclosures" for a discussion of our concentrations of credit risk and allowance for credit losses.
+(2) The allowance for credit losses at September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023 represents our estimate of credit losses associated with our "Trade receivables" and "Current contract assets."
+See Note 4 "Financial Instruments and Fair Value Disclosures" for a discussion of our concentrations of credit risk a allowance for credit losses.